aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/pipelines/docs/simple-area-of-shape-transformation.md

 Body:
 {
+	// since this walkthrough is based on uploading a CSV file we will configure a default csv connector to pre-process the csv input into SIF compatible format
+    "connectorConfig": {
+        "input": [
+            {
+                "name": "sif-csv-pipeline-input-connector"
+            }
+        ]
+    },
     "name": "shapeTransformPipeline",

     // Tags can be specified to be used as searchable attributes using the list type api calls.
 Tags can be hierarchical in